Home Countries Indonesia Human Services Bali Life Foundation

 Bali Life Foundation is classified as a Human Services organization, registered in Indonesia.
 It operates as a Foundation.

-Bali Life Foundation has a GiveRadar Integrity Assessment of 50/100.
-We recommend reviewing the full profile before making a donation decision.
-The organization is overseen by Kemenkumham (Kementerian Hukum dan HAM).
+According to GiveRadar's records, Bali Life Foundation is registered with Ditjen AHU (the Directorate General of General Legal Administration) under Indonesia's Ministry of Law and Human Rights (Kemenkumham) and overseen by Kemenkumham (Kementerian Hukum dan HAM).
 You can donate directly through their official donation page linked on their GiveRadar profile.
-GiveRadar provides data for research purposes and does not endorse any organization.
-Always do your own due diligence.
+GiveRadar provides data for research and does not endorse any organization.
+A GiveRadar Integrity Assessment reflects how much public data is available, not whether an organization is safe to donate to, so it is always smart to do your own research before giving.

 Bali Life Foundation is a registered non-profit organization in Bali that provides support, care, and education for disadvantaged children, women, and families.
 It runs a Children's Home for orphaned or at-risk children, a Street Kids Centre with informal education and meals, a Women's Workshop offering skills training, and a Suwung Community Centre supporting families living near the landfill.
 The foundation also runs community programs focused on disaster relief and family empowerment, and aims to educate 10,000+ underprivileged children across Bali and beyond.
 Bali Life Foundation is classified as a human services organization registered in Indonesia.
 The organization was founded in 2006.